-Today, Shelby and Ethan are discussing Hawkeye 10, originally released May 1st, 2013.
+Today, Shelby and Patrick are discussing Hawkeye 14, originally released November 27th, 2013.

-Today, Spencer and Patrick are discussing Young Avengers 4, originally released April 24th, 2013.
+Today, Spencer and (guest writer) Suzanne are discussing Young Avengers 11, originally released October 23rd , 2013.